Getting Started

 Screenshot coming soon

-Switches to the Trip Planner — trips, itineraries, waypoints, GPX routes, and safety features.
+• Trip — trips, itineraries, waypoints, GPX routes, and safety features

-Switches to the Pack Planner — gear lists, item weights, and the Gear Vault.
+• Pack — gear lists, item weights, and the Gear Vault

-- On the Trip tab — share your current trip (with an option to attach a gear list to the shared view)
+• On Trip — share your current trip (/trip/…); a gear list linked to the trip appears on that shared trip page when set

 See Sharing a list and Sharing a trip.

 The dashboard remembers which tab was open within your current session.
-Opening a fresh browser tab or window always starts on the Home tab.
+Opening a fresh browser tab or window always starts on Start.
+Plan remembers your last Trip or Pack section for the rest of that tab session.